François Étienne de Rosily-Mesros: 1809 to death

 In 1809, he was made comte de l'Empire and a member of the council of enquiry set up to examine the conduct of Victor Hugues, the commissioner in command of French Guiana, who was accused of surrendering without a fight.
 He replaced Bougainville at the bureau des longitudes on 28 October 1811.
 Also in 1811 he was made president of the council on naval architecture and in 1813 he, Tarbé (inspector of bridges and roads) and Beautemps-Beaupré were commanded to choose the site for a new naval arsenal at the mouth of the Elbe.
 It was under his leadership, that the corps of hydrographic engineers was given its first definitive structure (in 1814) and began surveying the coast of France (in 1816).
 On 25 July 1816 Louis XVIII made him a grand officer of the Legion of Honour, granting him the "grand cordon" of the order the following 27 December.
 Also in 1816, on 26 May, he was made a free associate of the Académie des sciences.
-He was made president of the electoral college of Finistère on 26 September 1818 and, despite having little success in that role, was made Commander of the Order of St Louis on 21 October 1818 and Grand-Cross of that order on 17 August 1822.
+He was made president of the electoral college of Finistère on 26 September 1818 and, despite having little success in that role, was made Commander of the Order of Saint Louis on 21 October 1818 and Grand-Cross of that order on 17 August 1822.
 He finally retired in 1827 and, to show how he valued his services, the king granted him the title of honorary director general of the dépôt de la marine.
 Having also been awarded the Grand Cross of the Danish Order of the Dannebrog (date unknown), he died in 1832.